strvight/ytpv/README.md

 To use: paste youtube video links, select order, change title/artist names, add video background image, click create.

 Made using Flask, Moviepy, and React

+To see: https://ytpv.azurewebsites.net/ ( only works with very short videos since I don't have enough money to increase the memory quota :( )